uktrade/terraform-platform-modules/README.md

       cdn_domains_list: {my-application.great.gov.uk: "great.gov.uk"}
 ```

-Each item in the `cdn_domain_list` must include:
-- Key: The endpoint name <myapp.mysite.com>
-- Values: application internal prefix and base domain <"internal", "mysite.com">

 ### Optional settings:

-To create a R53 record pointing to the CloudFront endpoint set this to true.
+To create a R53 record pointing to the CloudFront endpoint, set this to true.
 If not set, in non production this is set to true by default and set to false in production.
 - enable_cdn_record: true

-To turn on CloudFront logging to a S3 bucket set this to true.
+To turn on CloudFront logging to a S3 bucket, set this to true.
 - enable_logging: true